Guess what’s back? Chisel is back!

 Hooks and filters

-Action and filter hooks are one of the most powerful features of WordPress and we lacked it in the previous version of Chisel.
-But now, we’ve fully embraced them, giving developers an easy way to extend or tweak the Chisel from outside of the theme.
+Action and filter hooks are among WordPress’s most powerful features, and we lacked them in the previous version of Chisel.
+But now, we’ve fully embraced them, giving developers an easy way to extend or tweak Chisel outside the theme.

-This great functionality makes Chisel even more flexible and extensible.
-For cases where you cannot edit the Chisel theme (e.g it was created by someone else) directly the filters hooks come extremely handy.
-Either using a child theme or via WordPress plugins you can still make use of the best features of Chisel like custom post types, sidebars, assets registration, or a custom Ajax feature by plugging in into the filters provided by Chisel.
+This outstanding functionality makes Chisel even more flexible and extensible.
+The filter hooks come in extremely handy for cases where you cannot edit the Chisel theme (e.g., it was created by someone else).
+Using a child theme or WordPress plugins, you can still use the best features of Chisel, like custom post types, sidebars, assets registration, or a custom Ajax feature, by plugging into the filters provided by Chisel.

 Custom Post Types – Make it easy

-Tired of adding the long list of arguments (especially when trying to set custom labels) every time you register custom post types or custom taxonomies?
-Plus writing a lot of repeated code?
+Are you tired of adding a long list of arguments (especially when trying to set custom labels) every time you register custom post types or custom taxonomies and writing a lot of repeated code?

-We made it easy with this new wrapper class that handles most of that for you.
-To register a new custom post type you just pass a post type slug, singular and plural labels and it’s done.
-You can set any extra parameters for non-standard setups, but by default, the post type is registered as public and with Gutenberg editor enabled.
-It also updates all labels for you making the admin area of custom post types more intuitive.
+We made it easy with this new wrapper class, which handles most of that for you.
+To register a new custom post type, you just pass a post type slug and singular and plural labels, and it’s done.
+You can set any extra parameters for non-standard setups, but by default, the post type is registered as public and with the Gutenberg editor enabled.
+It also updates all labels for you, making the admin area of custom post types more intuitive.
 Easy, right?

 Example custom post type registration with custom labels: